you may come and go as you please $400

-Scroll past images for information about this project.
+Scroll past images for information about this project was made, and the story behind it.

-This piece was created with hopes of it being accepted into a local upcoming exhibition called Feathered Dwellings: A Birdhouse Exhibition.
-It was made using Golden acrylic paint, gel mediums, and paper cutouts on a wooden rocket-shaped birdhouse.
+This was made using Golden acrylic paint, gel mediums, and paper cutouts on a wooden rocket-shaped birdhouse.
 It measures roughly 14" tall x 10" wide in total.

 The idea was to create a house that birds would love to live in.
 If I was a bird I know I would love this custom-built rocket ship and Jerry and Jane absolutely adore this place--they're the pair of Eastern bluebirds who inhabit it.
 You should see the inside: Jacuzzi, stationary swimming pool, spiral staircase, chandeliers, a virtual reality room--these guys have it made and they're well on their way to a full spread in Better Bird Homes and Gardens.
 But I digress; for today we're staying outside.